 - Diagnostic tests: This assessment tool can include a number of advanced tests that can help identify the cause of the pediatric emergency.
 Examples include ABG, x-ray, and laboratory blood tests.

-Evaluation portion of the Evaluate-Identify-Intervene Sequence provides you with the information you need to move forward into the next portion of the sequence which is Identify.
+The evaluation portion of the Evaluate-Identify-Intervene Sequence provides you with the information you need to move forward into the next portion of the sequence which is Identify.

 Part 2-Sequence: Identify